rare Fruit, deep roots

 Traditionally, cider and wine was fermented with the naturally occurring yeasts found on fruit skins, mills and presses, and in the air.
 The result was an endless diversity of aromas and flavour profiles as unique as the farms where they were made.
 With the later development of lab-cultivated yeasts, much of this diversity has been lost in favour of a predictable, consistent product that is easier to control.

 We ferment our ciders exclusively with naturally-occurring yeasts.
-This low intervention process requires zero to minimal added sulphites, and the resulting ciders have incredibly layered profiles.
+This low intervention process entails zero to minimal added sulphites, and the resulting ciders have incredibly layered profiles.
 Using apples from non-fertilized, old, full-standard trees and fermenting slowly in the cool winter season has been the key to successful natural fermentation for us.

 While the process is riskier, we have found this to be the best way to convey our apples’ island terroir.